-All Souls' is a community and all those directly connected (staff, governors, parents, families and pupils) have an essential role to play in making it safe and secure.
-All Souls' recognises our moral and statutory responsibility to safeguard and promote the welfare of all children with their best interests at the centre of our work.
+Every Aquila school is a community and all those directly connected (staff, governors, parents, families and pupils) have an essential role to play in making it safe and secure.
+We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children with their best interests at the centre of our work.